Curves on K3 surfaces: Introduction

 The condition of deforming in the expected dimension holds for every integral curve $C_0$ if the characteristic of the residue field $k$ is zero, or if the singularities of $C_0$ are mild, e.g., any nodal curve has this property even in a unirational K3 surface (see Proposition \ref{prop:defexpdim}).
 In Section \ref{sec: applications}, we show by example that this assumption cannot be dropped.
 If $C_0$ is a rigid rational curve, then such a theorem was already envisioned in \cite{bht} and building on their ideas, \cite{liliedtke} already proved some important special cases of the above theorem.

-The main applications of regeneration are to the construction of rational curves on K3 surfaces, namely towards Conjecture \ref{conj: inf many rational curves} - in fact, this was the motivation of \cite{bht, liliedtke} where weaker versions of the regeneration theorem were developed.
+There are two applications of regeneration in this paper.
+First, it is a key step in the proof of Theorem \ref{thm: curves on complex k3} in the odd rank case (see Corollary \ref{cor:odd rank}).
+Second, it is key to the construction of rational curves on K3 surfaces, namely towards Conjecture \ref{conj: inf many rational curves} - in fact, this was the motivation of \cite{bht, liliedtke} where weaker versions of the regeneration theorem were developed.
 In particular, the regeneration theorem provides a slightly cleaner and simpler proof of the main theorem of \cite{liliedtke}.
 As another corollary of our regeneration technique we have the following specialisation result for Conjecture \ref{conj: inf many rational curves}.

 \begin{Corollaryx} If $\calX_0$ is not uniruled and has infinitely many rational curves, then so does $\overline{\calX_{\eta}}$. \end{Corollaryx}

 Note that Conjecture \ref{conj: inf many rational curves} in characteristic zero is known to follow from the conjecture over $\overline{\QQ}$.
 The above reduction now shows that it suffices to prove that for a K3 surface $X$ over $\overline{\QQ}$, one need only find one prime $\idealp$ of good reduction such that $X_{\overline{\idealp}}$ is not uniruled and has infinitely many rational curves; we explain this and other related corollaries in Section \ref{sec: applications}.
 Our proof of the conjecture in the remaining cases follows a different approach though, outlined in the next subsection.